haruka-ogino/LyricSync/README.md

 This full-stack application utilises React for the front-end, paired with Knex and SQLite on the backend, with TypeScript as the primary language across the entire stack.

 ## About

 ### Background

-This project was created by moa-ha and haruka-ogino following their end of their software development bootcamp for the purposes of:
+This project was created by [moa-ha](https://github.com/moa-ha) and [haruka-ogino](https://github.com/haruka-ogino) after completing a software development bootcamp.
+The goal of the project is to consolidate their learnings and collaboratively problem-solve while building a fully functional full-stack application.
-* collaboratively problem-solve
-* consolidate learnings
-* accountability

 ### Learning Goals

-* consolidate our knowledge of:
-    -  React components (routing and prop drilling)
-    -  RESTful APIs
-    -  relational databases
-* authentication and authorisation
-* external APIs
+The project aims to consolidate knowledge in various areas including React components, RESTful APIs, relational databases, authentication and authorisation, and integration with external APIs.

-### Functionality goals
+## Functionality goals

-#### MVP
+### MVP (Minimum Viable Product)

 CRUD Operations:
 * create, edit and delete collections